 What is Revised Pay As You Earn (REPAYE)?

 Revised Pay As You Earn, introduced in 2015, is a type of income-driven repayment plan available to select federal student loan borrowers.
-With REPAYE, your monthly payment is typically 10 percent of your discretionary income.
-Discretionary income is based on the difference between your annual income and 150 percent of your state’s poverty guideline for your family size.
+With REPAYE, your monthly payment is typically 10 percent of your discretionary income, and you’ll make payments for 20 to 25 years.
+At this time, your remaining loan balance is forgiven.

 How to apply for REPAYE

 To find out if you qualify for an income-driven repayment plan plan, including REPAYE, you need to begin with an application.
-You can submit your application via old-fashioned mail or online at StudentAid.gov.
+You can submit your application via mail or on the Federal Student Aid website.
+Alternatively, you can contact your loan servicer directly to ask about your options.
 If you already participate in a different income-driven repayment plan and want to switch to REPAYE, you’ll need to visit the same website to apply.